sdpython/sphinx-runpython/_doc/api/blocdefs.rst

     A bloc...

-A reference can be added to this bloc :ref:`l-this-bloc`.
+A reference can be added to this bloc :ref:`Bloc A <l-this-bloc>`.
+The title needs to be recalled.

 mathdef
 =======